SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 • Implement technologies for enhanced prevention, detection, and response capabilities

-• Comprehend deficiencies in security solutions and understand how to tune and operate them
+• Comprehend weaknesses in existing security solutions and understand how to tune and operate them

 • Understand the impact of 'encrypt all' strategies